-Before you can wind a ball using a yarn swift and ball winder, you first need to set up your equipment.
-I like to use my dining room table for this purpose because it is heavy and sturdy, but I leave the tablecloth on to protect the tabletop from the clamps that hold the yarn swift and ball winder in place.
+Before you can wind a ball using a yarn swift and ball winder, you need to set up your equipment.
+The yarn swift and ball winder clamp onto a table.

-To begin, slide the clamp at the base of the yarn swift onto your table and tighten the bolt.
-Do the same with your ball winder, placing them 12 to 18 inches apart (or further if you like).Continue to 2 of 6 below.
+Slide the clamp at the base of the yarn swift onto your table and tighten the bolt.
+Do the same with your ball winder, placing them 12 to 18 inches apart.

 Placing the Yarn on the Swift